The Body

 Joseph MC Calhoon married Parthenia Parr, the daughter of Abraham Parr and Mary (Hague) Ebert.
 They had five children.
 Twins, a son and a daughter, were born to Joseph MC posthumously.

 At age 27 years, Joseph MC Calhoon was master of the Cinderella.
-Like his brother John on the Financier, the Cinderella was a Poe family boat where Joseph MC gained his river experience.
+Like the Financier commanded by his brother John, the Cinderella was a Poe family boat where Joseph MC gained his river experience.
 According to the Certificate of Enrollment of the Customhouse in Pittsburgh, PA brothers Andrew and George Poe were two of the partners in the enterprise.

 Str Cinderella